-Union Presbyterian Seminary offers five degree programs
+Union Presbyterian Seminary offers four degree programs

 Master of Arts in Christian Education